- It's too expensive to Start School Later.

 - Arlington, VA changed high school start times from 7:30 a.m. to 8:19 a.m. without increased expenditure of resources.

 - Fairfax County Public Schools in VA have been provided with both low-cost and no-cost options to move their high school start times to 8:00 a.m. or later by an independent consultant.
+In fall 2014 they chose a plan costing $4.9 million, a cost amounting to about 27 cents per student.

 - Consolidating busing to provide service more efficiently where it is actually being used